A certified technician performing an OBD-based car emissions test at a professional inspection station.

 Maintenance Check

 Ensure that your vehicle's emissions-related systems, such as the catalytic converter, oxygen sensors, and spark plugs, are in good working order.
-Consider running a VIN check to identify any potential issues with your vehicle's history.
+Consider running a VIN check to identify any potential issues with your vehicle's history, including previous emissions test failures or repairs to critical components.

 Fuel System Cleaning